Topological quantum phase transition of nickelocene on Cu(100)

-Note that the end point of the TQPT $(\epsilon ,\Gamma )=(\epsilon _{0},0)$ is the point of degeneracy of the ground state configurations of the isolated molecule ($\Gamma =0$) between the two-particle state with $S_{z}=0$ (with energy $2\epsilon +U^{\prime }-J_{H}/4$) and the four one-particle states (with energy $\epsilon $).
+Note that the end point of the TQPT $(\epsilon ,\Gamma )=(\epsilon _{0},0)$ is the point of degeneracy of the ground state configurations of the isolated molecule ($\Gamma =0$) between the two-particle state with $S_{z}=0$ [$|10 \rangle$ given by Eq. (\ref{triplet}) with energy $2\epsilon +U^{\prime }-J_{H}/4$] and the four one-particle states ($d_{\pm 1 \sigma }^{\dagger }|0\rangle $ with energy $\epsilon $).
 A TQPT at this point might be expected on general physical grounds.
 If the one-particle configuration is that of lowest energy, the splitting of the orbitals is physically relevant and cannot be neglected for a realistic description (as for FePc \cite{note}).
-Neglecting the excited doublet, the model mixes a doublet and a triplet.
+Neglecting the excited doublet, the model mixes the doublet of the states $d_{1\uparrow }^{\dagger}|0\rangle $, and $d_{-1\downarrow }^{\dagger }|0\rangle $ with the triplet given by Eqs. (\ref{triplet}).
 For $D=0$, the model has been solved exactly \cite{bethe} and the ground state is a triplet.
-For arbitrary $D$ and small $\Gamma $, a Schrieffer-Wolf transformation like that performed in Ref.~\onlinecite{bethe} leads to the following Kondo interaction
+For arbitrary $D$ and small $\Gamma $, a Schrieffer-Wolf transformation like that performed in Ref.~\cite{bethe} leads to the following Kondo interaction